What I wish someone had told me

 We earn a small commission if you purchase through these links at no extra cost to you.

-Your milk supply won't tank if you have a rough eating day.
+Your milk supply won't crash because you had a bad eating day.
 Your body has reserves.
+What you're building is a pattern over weeks and months, not a single-day performance.

 Related Articles